Devan Seabaugh

 Devan Lee Seabaugh (born June 27, 1965) is an ambulance company executive who has been serving in the Georgia House of Representatives since 2021, representing the 34th district.
 He is a member of the Republican Party.

 Political career

 Seabaugh was elected in a special election to represent the 34th district following the resignation of incumbent Bert Reeves on April 30, 2021, to work for Georgia Tech.

 Seabaugh ran for reelection in the 2022 Georgia House of Representatives election.
 He was uncontested in the Republican primary, and won the general election against Democratic candidate Dorothy Coker.
 Seabaugh was again uncontested in the primary in 2024, and won the general election against Democrat Karl Gallegos.

+Seabaugh is running for reelection in 2026.
+He won renomination uncontested, and will face Democrat Titus Nichols in the general election.